callumlocke/trip/README.md

 # trip

-Run JavaScript functions from the command line.
+> Run JavaScript functions from the command line.

 [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-trip is a minimalist task runner.
+**trip** is a minimalist task runner.
 Sort of like [gulp](http://gulpjs.com/) or [grunt](http://gruntjs.com/) without any build functionality.
 Or a glorified `$ npm run`.

-It doesn't include utilities for reading/writing files.
-The idea is to write your own build system using regular Node modules – trip is just a way to organise your tasks and run them from your terminal – in series or parallel (or combinations of the two).
+It doesn't include utilities for reading/writing files or massaging data.
+The idea is to write your own build system using regular Node modules—trip is just a way to organise your tasks and run them from your terminal, in series or parallel.